 This is the velocity of the precipitation either toward or away from the radar (in a radial direction).
 No information about the strength of the precipitation is given.
 Precipitation moving toward the radar has negative velocity Precipitation moving away from the radar has positive velocity.
 Precipitation moving perpendicular to the radar beam (in a circle around the radar) will have a radial velocity of zero.
-The velocity is given in knots.

 The maximum unambiguous range is the longest range to which a transmitted pulse can travel and return to the radar before the next pulse is transmitted.
 In other words, the maximum unambiguous range is the maximum distance that radar energy can travel round trip between pulses and still produce reliable information.

+Stratoform rain, convection rain, snow and hail scattering constants and rate multipliers are derived from measurements.

 Wind Farms are clusters of wind turbines that are used to generate power.